jamespublishlab/markdown-fixer/integrations/macos-quick-action/README.md

 The Quick Action cannot find the `markdown-fixer` command.
 Fix:

-1. Ensure it's installed: `pipx install markdown-fixer`
+1. Ensure it's installed: `pipx install git+https://github.com/jamespublishlab/markdown-fixer.git`
 2. Check installation: `which markdown-fixer`
 3. If using pip instead of pipx, make sure `~/.local/bin` is in PATH